Ladbergen, Germany

 From 1 January 1832 to 1918, Ladbergen was located in Kreis Tecklenburg, Regierungsbezirk Münster, Provinz Westfalen, Königreich Prueßen.

-1. Using all his titles at the time, Frederick would style himself: King in Prussia; Margrave of Brandenburg; Sovereign Prince of Orange, Neuchâtel, Valangin; Duke of Magdeburg, Kleve, Jülich, Berg, Szczecin, Pomerania, the Kashubs, the Wends, in Silesia of Krosno; Burgrave of Nuremberg; Prince of Halberstadt, Minden, Kammin, Mörs; Count of Hohenzollern, Ruppin, the Mark, Ravensberg, Hohenstein, Tecklenburg, Lingen, Buren, Leerdam; Margrave of the Veere, Flushing; Lord of Ravenstein, Lebork, Bytow, Arlay, Breda.
+1. Using all his titles at the time he acquired County Tecklenburg, Frederick would have styled himself: King in Prussia; Margrave of Brandenburg; Sovereign Prince of Orange, Neuchâtel, Valangin; Duke of Magdeburg, Kleve, Jülich, Berg, Szczecin, Pomerania, the Kashubs, the Wends, in Silesia of Krosno; Burgrave of Nuremberg; Prince of Halberstadt, Minden, Kammin, Mörs; Count of Hohenzollern, Ruppin, the Mark, Ravensberg, Hohenstein, Tecklenburg, Lingen, Buren, Leerdam; Margrave of the Veere, Flushing; Lord of Ravenstein, Lebork, Bytow, Arlay, Breda.